 Zidane’s Headbutt Heard Around the World

-The most shocking episode in FIFA World Cup history unfolded during the 2006 final as France faced Italy in Berlin.
-With the score tied 1–1 deep into extra time, French captain Zinédine Zidane delivered a sudden and infamous headbutt to the chest of Marco Materazzi, resulting in a straight red card and ending his storied career on the international stage.
+Zidane’s headbutt remains the most shocking episode in FIFA World Cup history, unfolding during the 2006 final as France faced Italy in Berlin.
+With the score locked at 1–1 deep into extra time, French captain Zinédine Zidane stunned the world by driving his head into the chest of Marco Materazzi.
+The act earned him a straight red card and brought a dramatic, controversial end to his legendary international career..

 Zidane had scored first with a Panenka-style penalty in the first half.
 Italy equalized via Materazzi’s towering header late in regulation, forcing extra time.
 The tension was palpable.
 Materazzi, instructed to mark Zidane by Italy’s coach, tangled repeatedly with the legendary French playmaker.